nteract/hydrogen/docs/PluginAPI.md

 Add a kernel middleware, which allows intercepting and issuing commands to the kernel.

-All of the middleware object's methods are called with `this` set to the middleware object.
-Also note that adding or removing methods from the middleware object after this method has been called is not supported.
+If the methods of a `middleware` object are added/modified/deleted after `addMiddleware` has been called, the changes will take effect immediately.

 ### Params: